Thursday, February 28, 2013

 Back in 2006, after six months of truly discovering the unbelievable things life has to offer through travel, spirituality, and open-mindedness, I decided to get a tattoo.

 It seemed cliche, getting a tattoo after studying abroad.
 But I didn't care.
 I knew it was deeper, more meaningful than that.
-I had been working to live for many years before that day I stepped into the tattoo parlor directly off the beach in Au Nang, Thailand.
+I had been living with positive mentality philosophy for many years before that day I stepped into the tattoo parlor directly off the beach in Au Nang, Thailand.
 And I knew I was going to express my appreciation to living a happy, healthy, peaceful, and carefree life with a tattoo.

 My chance to connect with the Thai culture was a success while studying abroad.
 I saw what life was like in a country where the value of a life was much more than in western cultures.
 Not in terms of money or benefit to society, but the respect of the body, mind and soul was something you saw more frequently in Asia.
 I never wanted to forget that.

-Essentially they have the same meanings but instead of being based from a cartoon, the phrase 'mai pen rai' is a way of living.
+Essentially they have the same meanings but it was philosophy ingrained in the culture and lexicon.
+I can recall hundreds of times I spoke the phrase in Thai to someone -- stranger or friend-- it always resulted in the biggest smile to their face.
+The phrase 'mai pen rai' is a way of living that you dealt with everyday in Thailand..
 Mai pen rai is a way to treat your mind, body, and soul and not get caught up in the superficial, unnecessary and less beneficial way of life.
 It teaches me to breathe, appreciate and be happy.
 This is why I got my tattoo on the top of my foot, a place that you only look at when you are looking down.
 One look at the ink upon my skin and I know that whatever it is that is getting me down, it's not worth sulking about.
 As they say, "Everything will be OK in the end.
 If it's not OK, it's not the end."

 As the article explained,